Are We Heading to a Cashless Society?

 Photo copyright by http://gratisography.com/

 This Monday we are looking into some fresh insights regarding online banking.
-Questia Group has made a research through an online survey on www.questia.ro, covering 1,276 respondents.
+Questia Group has made a research through an online survey on www.questia.ro, covering 1,276 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 22nd and 24th of November.

 The research covers three topics: how people interact with their main bank; why people use or avoid using online banking; as well as usage and purpose of online banking services in Romania.